funkybob/django-filem/README.md

   THUMBNAIL_BASEDIR = 'thumbs'
   ```

+4. Add the 64x64/mimetypes images from https://github.com/pasnox/oxygen-icons-png to static/filem/img/mimetypes

-4. Log in and visit the page.
+5. Log in and visit the page.

 ## Current features